 Brushing and flossing are often seen as the only tasks that need to be involved in daily dental care.
-But, at the Edmonton dental clinics of the Azarko Dental Group, we have also seen the benefits of incorporating tongue cleaning into your daily dental care routine.
+But, at the Edmonton dental clinic of the Azarko Dental Group, we have also seen the benefits of incorporating tongue cleaning into your daily dental care routine.

 There are two ways to clean the tongue.
 Some people prefer a brush and some prefer a tongue scraper, while others use a combination of both.
 Before describing how tongue cleaning is done, however, let's take a look at some of its benefits.